What Information We Collect

 Public information.
 For example, we collect information on your contributions to open-source software.

-Location information.
-When you use our electronic or physical services, we collect information about your physical location.
+- Location information.
+When you use our electronic or physical services, we collect information about which city you live in.
 We request explicit permission before collecting location data more precise than your city.

 How We Use Your Information